Cookie Preferences

 • Review rhythm added to monthly meeting

-Measure what matters
+Measure what matters for continuous improvement

 • Error rate per process (before and after)